• français

 Fused filament fabrication is considered one of the most used processes in additive manufacturing rapid prototypes out of polymeric material.
 Poor strength of the deposited layers is still one of the main critical problems ...

-Fused filament fabrication (FFF) is an additive manufacturing technique that is used to produce prototypes and a gradually more important processing route to obtain final products.
-Due to the layer-by-layer deposition ...
+Fused filament fabrication (FFF), an additive manufacturing technique, is used to produce prototypes and a gradually more important processing route to get final products.
+Due to the layer-by-layer deposition mechanism ...

 Browse